 I am immensely grateful that Scott Prentice took on the CEO slot.
 Scott’s amazing.
 He jumped right in and he’s patient and had a lot of great ideas that made the third TC Camp even better than the previous ones.
 Many other volunteers help out as well.
 See About Us for the list of current TC Camp board members.

-This year, we expanded the Board to include Alan Houser, Cherie Woodward, Nathaniel Lim, and Josephine Holmes.
 I am reminded, during every planning call, how great these people are.
 Each and every one of them has added something special to TC Camp coming up.
 It’s completely due to them that we’re even able to contemplate taking it to the East Coast this summer.

 In the meantime, I can’t give up my community service nature or my experimental one.
 It’s just part of who I am; and, since I run Single-Sourcing Solutions, I have the flexibility to experiment and try different things out.